How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 What Happens to Your Security Deposit When You Move Out?

-In most countries, landlords are legally required to either return your deposit or provide a written, itemised list of deductions within a set time period.
-That return process begins the moment your tenancy officially ends.
+In most countries, landlords must either return your deposit or provide a written, itemised list of deductions within a set timeframe.
+Knowing the rules before you leave puts you in a stronger position to recover the full amount.

 Who Holds Your Deposit and Why It Matters